fengjixuchui/HiddenWall/README.md

 # HiddenWall
 <img align="center" src="https://github.com/CoolerVoid/HiddenWall/blob/master/doc/hiddenwallCMD.png?raw=true">

-HiddenWall is a Linux kernel module generator for custom rules with netfilter. (block ports, Hidden mode, rootkit functions etc).
+HiddenWall is a Linux kernel module generator for custom rules with netfilter. (block ports, Hidden mode, rootkit functions, etc.).
 <img align="right" width="240" height="220" src="https://github.com/CoolerVoid/HiddenWall/blob/master/doc/wall.png">
-The motivation: on bad situation, attacker can put your iptables/ufw to fall... but if you have HiddenWall, the attacker will not find the hidden kernel module that block external access, because have a hook to netfilter on kernel land(think like a second layer for firewall).
+The motivation: in a bad situation, an attacker can put your iptables/ufw to fall.
+But if you have HiddenWall, the attacker will not find the hidden kernel module that blocks external access because it has a hook to netfilter on kernel land(think like a second layer for Firewall).

-My beginning purpose at this project is protect my personal server, now is protect the machines of my friends.
+My beginning purpose at this project is to protect my server, and now it is to protect my friends' machines.
-When i talk "friends", i say peoples that don't know how to write low level code.
-Using the HiddenWall you can generate your custom kernel module for your firewall configuration.
+When I talk to friends, I say peoples that don't know how to write low-level code.
+Using the HiddenWall, you can generate your custom kernel module for your firewall configuration.

-The low level programmer can write new templates for modules etc...
+The low-level programmer can write new templates for modules etc.

-First step, understand before run
+The first step, understand before the run
 --

-Verify if the kernel version is 3.x, 4.x or 5.x:
+Verify if the kernel version is 3.x, 4.x, or 5.x:
 ```
 uname -r
 ```